External authentication

 });

-After deploying the above manifest changes, you have to select a specific account for each of your in-code workflows in this app.
-Assuming that you had run the slack external-auth add command before to add an external account, use the command slack external-auth select-auth as shown below:
+After deploying the manifest changes above, you have to select a specific account for each of your workflows in this app.
+Assuming that you had run slack external-auth add before to add an external account, use the command slack external-auth select-auth as shown below:

 slack external-auth select-auth